ghost-goblin/javascriptFundamentals/part4.md

 ## The Arguments Object
 [Arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments) is an Array-like object accessible inside functions that contains the values of the arguments passed to that function.
 The arguments object is a local variable available within all non-arrow functions.
 You can refer to a function's arguments inside that function by using its arguments object.
 It has entries for each argument the function was called with, with the first entry's index at 0.

-As you can do with any Array-like object, you can use ES2015's Array.from() method or spread syntax to convert arguments to a real Array:
+As you can do with any Array-like object, you can use the `Array.from()` method or spread syntax to convert arguments to a real Array:
 ```js
 let args = Array.from(arguments);
 // or